Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 RepRapFirmware for Duets generally provides slots 0 thru 5.
 When a print is paused the coordinates are saved to slot 1 automatically, and at the start of a tool change the coordinates are saved to slot 2 automatically.
 The remaining slots are free to use for any purpose.
 Use G0 or G1 with the appropriate R parameter to move the current tool to a saved position.

-**Note:** Do not use G60 is pause.g .
-It is not needed as the co-ordinates are saved in slot 1 automatically and using it in pause.g can lead to issues with restoring the primanry and secondary motion system correctly in RRF 3.5.1
+**Note:** Do not use G60 in pause.g .
+It is not needed as the co-ordinates are saved in slot 1 automatically.
+Using it in pause.g can lead to issues with restoring the primary and secondary motion system correctly in RRF 3.5.1

 ## G68: Coordinate rotation